notizbuch/trickkiste/docker-kubernetes.md

 kubectl get namespaces
-kubectl get all --all-namespaces kubectl config use-context mytest01 context has to be added in .kube/config before.
+kubectl get all --all-namespaces kubectl config use-context mytest01 context has to be in .kube/config before.

 Create:
 kubectl create -f -